b4keSn4ke/HTB-Previse-Write-Up/Previse-Write-Up-English.md

 ### PHP Back-end
 ---
-Here the developers who have built the back-end, should not have enforced `redirection` on restricted resources, they only should have configured the HTTP server to return an HTTP code 403 instead, which would have denied us to create a user in the fist place.
+Here the developers who have built the back-end, should not have enforced `redirection` on restricted resources, they only should have configured the HTTP server to return an `HTTP code 403` instead, which would have denied us to create a user in the first place.

 ### PHP File - logs. php
 ---